cds 1.4.0

 Michael's lock-free ordered single-linked list.

 Usually, ordered single-linked list is used as a building block for the hash table implementation.
+The complexity of searching is O(N).

 Source: